-The Registry's program in Section 2.3 for Replacement of Reversed Credits secures all City Forest Carbon+ Credits and allows a 25-year Project Duration Commitment for city forest planting projects.
+The Registry's program in Section 2.3 for Replacement of Reversed Credits secures City Forest Carbon+ Credits for any buyer who elects by providing an ACR or Verra credit that collateralizes the City Forest Credit.
+This allows a 25-year Project Duration Commitment for city forest planting projects.